Overview

 • The summary correctly identifies the author’s thesis/overarching argument

-• The summary identifies the key scholarly research or theories that the author uses to support his/her argument
+• The summary identifies the key evidence that the author uses to support the argument

 • The summary identifies all major supporting claims

-• The summary explains using an appropriate level of detail the evidence that the author uses to support his/her claims
+• The summary uses an appropriate amount of detail to explain the evidence that the author uses

 Organization